-You can describe criteria for MSP or VG selection.
+You can describe criteria for MSP/VG selection.
 When setting up a VG, you assign a pool of volumes for use by that VG.
 The dmvoladm(8) utility provides management of the VG media pools.

-You can configure DMF to automatically merge volumes that are becoming sparse-that is, full of data that has been deleted by the owner.
+You can configure DMF to automatically merge volumes that are becoming sparse.
 With this configuration (using the run\merge\tapes.sh task for either disk or tape), the media pool is merged on a regular basis in order to reclaim unusable space.